rblack42/nffs-2022-symposium-live/docs/_sources/backmatter/biography.md

 membership in the AMA.

 I spent 20 years in the Air Force doing research and teaching.
-Eventually I was assigned as Deputy Director, then director of a research supercomputer center in New Mexico.
+Eventually I was assigned as Deputy Director, then Director of a research supercomputer center in New Mexico.
 After retiring, I started a second career, again teaching computer science in Texas, and finally retired for good in 2018.